The prehistoric megalodon was the largest shark species ever, reaching almost 60 feet long — but then went extinct 3.6 million years ago.

-The Prehistoric Shark That Preyed On Whales
+How This Prehistoric Shark Preyed On Whales

-During its heyday, the megalodon was at the absolute top of the food chain.
+In its heyday, the megalodon was at the absolute top of the food chain.
 Scientists believe that mature, adult megalodons had no predators.

-The only time they were vulnerable was when they were first born and still only about seven-feet-long.
+The only time they were vulnerable was when they were first born and still only about seven feet long.
 From time to time, large, bold sharks like hammerheads would brave an attack on a juvenile megalodon, as though attempting to cut it out of the ocean before it got too large to stop.